xierongpytorch/FedDetect/README.md

 # FedDetect
-The code for the paper title "FedDetect: A Novel Privacy-Preserving Federated Learning Framework for Energy Theft Detection in  Smart Grid".
+The code for the paper title "FedDetect: A Novel Privacy-Preserving Federated Learning Framework for Energy Theft Detection in  Smart Grid".//
 The PyTorch implementation is coming shortly!